return42/sphkerneldoc/linux_src_doc/kernel/sched/core_c.rst

         task in question

     :param int cpu:
-        cpu the idle task belongs to
+        CPU the idle task belongs to

 .. _`init_idle.note`: